HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/crawling_webcontent_seedbase/index.md

 !!! important
     If changing access control on libraries or setting access on the library root, note that seedlist requests relative to a timestamp will not list items that would be affected by such an access control change.
 To get those updates we recommend to trigger a full crawl.
-    DX Search uses post access control filtering and is therefore not affected.
+    DX classic (either local or remote) Search uses post access control filtering and is therefore not affected.

 -   **[The search seedlist 1.0 format](../crawling_webcontent_seedbase/wcm_searchseed/index.md)**